Best Fitbit for Kids iMore 2020

 This is an adult Fitbit, perfect for tweens and teens who don't want a "kiddie" fitness tracker.

-While there are great alternatives, the Fitbit Ace 2 has the features your child needs, and the Fitbit lineup is easily the best around when it comes to fitness trackers. $70 might be a big ask, but it's an investment in your child's fitness habits, and the tracker itself should last years, thanks to its hardy build.
+The Fitbit Ace 2 has the features your child needs, and the Fitbit lineup is easily the best around when it comes to fitness trackers.
+The price tag might be a big ask, but it's an investment in your child's fitness habits, and the tracker itself should last years, thanks to its hardy build.

 Credits — The team that worked on this guide